-A network of over 120 shopkeepers & leisure providers dedicated to give you the best service ashore!
+A network of 83 shopkeepers & leisure providers dedicated to give you the best service ashore!

 Not only Japan's largest but also the world's largest Chinatown.
 The Chinese, who came with the Westerners as translators at the time of opening of Yokohama port, came here and developed this town.
 Stretching 500 meters from East to West, 400 meters North to South, there are over 600 Chinese restaurants and retail shops here selling food and miscellaneous goods.
 There are also the Chinese temples Kanteibyo and Masobyo and there are guardian gods on top colorful gates surrounding the town who administer movement directions of the city to prevent "Evil" from entering.